bennettslin/yearlings_bobtail_app/photoshop_scenes_notes.md

     * Canvas is 15 by 22.5 inches real life, 1080 by 1620 pixels.
 * Have six Photoshop layers, one for each cubes layer.
     * All at same scale.

-* Have grid guidelines
+* Have grid guidelines based on cubes.
+Do between cubes as well.
+Have locked layer with numbered x and z indices.
-* Label each actor with specific song and scene index, if necessary.
+* Recopy files.

+# File placement

+* Show cubes in browser.
+* Determine xIndex and yIndex for each file.
+* Place the file in the appropriate yIndex layer and xIndex coordinate.
+* Generally resize the file.

+# Placement resizing.

+* TODO.